open/close all folders

 - Unsympathetic Comedy Protagonist: Depending on the writer, Shawn's antics can easily qualify.

 - Vitriolic Best Buds: He and Lassiter may snipe at each other alot, but when push comes to shove they do respect each other and are willing to rely on each other if they're forced to.
+It helps that Shawn is more willing to acknowledge they are friends and help him out (in the first season, he took on a case for free and without credit all to help build Lassiter's confidence back up).

 - "Well Done, Son!"
 Guy: Henry isn't the easiest guy to impress and doesn't exactly conceal when he's disappointed, meaning that Shawn has spent most of his life either trying to impress his father or actively rebelling against him.
 Combine this with how alike they are and a lot of Shawn's problems are seen.